 In other words, a lot of people must be searching for it to justify investing time and effort into it.
 This is where a keyword research tool or SEO platform comes into the picture.

-You need to find a query that clearly refers to a problem of a wide audience.
+You need to find topics that clearly refer to a problem of a wide audience.
 This will help to deliver a greater ROI.

-And so, to engage, content must relate to the appropriate search intent – informational, transactional, navigational, and local.
+And so, to engage, content must align with search intent.

 Content Calendar - Keyword Intent(This specific query has an informational intent.)